-Review and Evaluation:
+Review and Evaluation

-The Designated Teacher/SENCO will meet with the Line Manager annually in the spring term to review, evaluate and revise the Special Educational Needs and Disability Equality Scheme/Accessibility Plan and if necessary, the school policy for the forthcoming year.
+The Designated Teacher/SENCO will consult with disabled students, consulted with parents and key teachers review, evaluate and revise the Special Educational Needs and Disability Equality Scheme/Accessibility Plan.
+The SEND team are also activity involved with the Whole School SEND Peer Review process.

+The SENCO meets once a term with parents, carers and POINT to review and evaluate SEND provision in school.

 The effectiveness of the SEND Policy is assessed by Performance Indicators, which measure the success of its implementation.

 These include: